ricallinson/jmm/README.md

 ### Getting Started Example

-This example creates a Java-- workspace, gets the source code for a module, builds a `.jar` and then executes it.
+This example creates a Java-- workspace, gets the source code for a package, builds a `.jar` and then executes it.

 	mkdir ./jmmtest
 	cd ./jmmtest